amanbasu/amanbasu.github.io/index.md

 - **Teaching Assistant** for Nvidia DLI Workshop - topics on Computer Vision, DL for multiple data types, and CUDA programming under [Dr. Priyanka Sharma](https://www.linkedin.com/in/drpriyankasharma/) at Mahindra École Centrale, Hyderabad, India.

 ## Publications
 - Agarwal, A., Mishra, A., Sharma, P., Jain, S., Ranjan, S. and Manchanda, R., 2020.
-[Using LSTM for the Prediction of Disruption in ADITYA Tokamak](https://arxiv.org/abs/2007.06230). arXiv preprint arXiv:2007.06230.
+Using LSTM for the Prediction of Disruption in ADITYA Tokamak.
+Submitted to Physics of Plasmas, AIP. [[arXiv](https://arxiv.org/abs/2007.06230)]
-- Agarwal, A., Mishra, A., Sharma, P., 2020.
-[DV-Net: An Enhanced Fully Convolutional Network for Volumetric Prostate Segmentation from Magnetic Resonance Imaging](http://grand-challenge-public.s3.amazonaws.com/evaluation-supplementary/40/0eee0725-be00-436c-9680-f2a234d2b1f2/Prostate_Segmenta_YQxkwBU.pdf).
-Submitted to Pattern Recognition and Image Analysis, Springer.
+- Agarwal, A., Mishra, A., Sharma, P., Basavarajaiah, M., Tanwar, S., 2020.
+DV-Net: An Enhanced Fully Convolutional Network for Volumetric Prostate Segmentation from Magnetic Resonance Imaging.
+Submitted to Pattern Recognition and Image Analysis, Springer. [[preprint](http://grand-challenge-public.s3.amazonaws.com/evaluation-supplementary/40/0eee0725-be00-436c-9680-f2a234d2b1f2/Prostate_Segmenta_YQxkwBU.pdf)]

 ## Research